skylightio/skylight-docs/app/views/skylight/docs/chapters/_70-app-and-account-management.md

 ### Changing your password

-If you signed up for Skylight with an email and password, you can change your password at any time from the <%= link_to "password settings page", "/app/settings/account/password" %>.
+If you signed up for Skylight with an email and password, you can change your password on the <%= link_to "password settings page", "/app/settings/account/password" %>.

 <%= image_tag "skylight/docs/app-and-account-management/change-password.gif",  alt: 'Changing a password', style: img_width(600) %>